gonX/dustforce-wiki/website/_enemies/mansion/gargoyle-small.md

 ---

 Will deviate slightly from their path by bobbing up and down.
 This can lead to strategies that only work at certain points in their [Bob cycle](#cycle).

+Commonly referred to as a Flying Gargoyle, or just Gargoyle.